sdtemple/isweep/README.md

   - No apparent close relatedness
   - Tab-separated genetic map (bp ---> cM)
   - Recombining diploid autosomes
+    - For haploids, see issue 5 "Not designed for ploidy != 2"
 - Access to cluster computing
   - Not extended to cloud computing

 Chromosome numbers in genetic maps should match chromosome numbers in VCFs.

 ## Repository overview
+---

 This repository contains a Python package and some Snakemake bioinformatics pipelines.
 - The package ---> `src/`